Chase-Percy/cpdev/content/project/the-arcanist.md

 ### Connection Between Game State & AI
 The AI and game state were associated through game objects which were updated to match the location and rotation of AI entities.
 Appropriate associated models were mapped to these objects and were kept independent of the AI entities themselves.
-This was so if an AI entity was killed the object would still exist, but now represent a dead enemy at the AI entities last location.
-I also helped adjust the AI to better navigate the rooms and refined certain features such as collisions and tweaking movement values.
+If an AI entity was killed, the object would still exist but now represent a dead enemy at the AI entity's last location.
+I also helped adjust the AI to navigate better around the rooms and refined features such as collisions and tweaking movement values.
 {{< spacer >}}
 {{< lazyimg src="/img/ta/integration.png" class="lazyimg" >}}
 {{% /centre %}}